EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Appendix

 \subsection{Additional Implementation Details}

-For our baseline experiments, we utilize the EasyEdit framework.
+\textbf{Baseline Configuration.} For our baseline experiments, we utilize the EasyEdit framework.
 All hyperparameters adhere to the default configurations of the respective comparison methods, with further details provided in \cite{yang2025mirage, qi2025incontext}.

-For our proposed EtCon method, we update only the FFN down-projection layers (mlp.down\_proj) in layers 7–11 of Llama-3-8B-Instruct and layers 5–9 of Qwen2.5-7B-Instruct, following prior works~\cite{zhang2024comprehensive, meng2022locating, geva2021transformer, qicontext} on knowledge editing.
-In the editing stage, we use AdamW with learning rate \(1\times10^{-4}\) and set \(\epsilon=0.6\) of TPSFT, using an edit batch size of 1 to perform 1,000 sequential single-sample edits on the same model instance.
+\textbf{Editing Stage.} For our proposed EtCon method, we update only the FFN down-projection layers (mlp.down\_proj) in layers 7–11 of Llama-3-8B-Instruct and layers 5–9 of Qwen2.5-7B-Instruct, following prior works~\cite{zhang2024comprehensive, meng2022locating, geva2021transformer, qicontext} on knowledge editing.
+Following the lifelong editing paradigm, we use AdamW with learning rate \(1\times10^{-5}\) and set \(\epsilon=0.6\) of TPSFT, sequentially performing edits (batch size 1) on the same model.
 TPSFT is trained for 5 epochs with at most 6 update steps per edit using early stopping.
-In the consolidation stage, we optimize the inference-time policy with Group Relative Policy Optimization (GRPO).
-The comprehensive reward function in Equation (5) uses the following weight coefficients: $w_1 = 0.7$ for $R_{accuracy}$, $w_2 = 0.05$ for $R_{format}$, $w_3 = 0.15$ for $R_{cleanliness}$, and $w_4 = 0.1$ for $R_{consistency}$.
-These weights were determined through extensive empirical experiments to balance factual accuracy with output quality.
-All specific hyperparameters are available in Table \ref{tab:training_config}.